7RU7H/Archive/Tools/Forensics/KAPE.md

-# Kape
+# KAPE

-Kroll Artifact Parser and Extractor (KAPE) parses and extracts Windows forensics artifacts.
+Kroll Artifact Parser and Extractor (KAPE) parses and extracts Windows forensics artefacts.
 It is portable and can be used remotely from network locations or from USB drives.

-1. Kape extracts from:
+1. KAPE extracts from:
 	- Live System
 	- Mounted image
 	- [F-response](https://www.f-response.com/) utility